Sheronr123/Quant-Analysis---Pandas/README.md

 The project focuses on building an equal-weight portfolio of assets and evaluating its performance through statistical metrics like alpha and beta.
 The steps include:

 Importing and cleaning financial data.
-Performing time-series analysis with Pandas.
+--Performing time-series analysis with Pandas.
 Visualizing trends using Matplotlib.
 Computing portfolio returns and risk metrics.
 Evaluating performance using the Sharpe ratio.